 The political parties in Kenya used to have more influence, partly because resources provided to the managing office were insufficient for it to do its work, but then a separate law was drafted with the electoral commission which provided autonomy to the office of the registrar and enabled them to focus on the registration and management aspects.
 This management is essential, as there is all the work during elections but there is also a continued influence of parties even after elections.
 In parliament there are majority and minority leaders, who implicitly are given party instructions which they follow, even as they provide oversight over the executive from parliament.
 Therefore, parties have influence on the political direction of the parliament, which is why the ORPP may need to consider regulating the influential reach of these parties in the National Assembly agenda.
 The ORPP has at times tried to respond to Members of Parliament’s misconducts and contacted the parties they belong to remedy and prevent any potential undue influence.
 This is still a work in progress.

 Mrs Birya cautioned that the tendency is to look at the expenditure side of parties and not the member contributions.
 One may need to also look at this area because this is where illegal financing can come in, or overly large donations from potential businesses which are disguised as contributions, which can in turn influence the party.
 Therefore, it was established that individuals cannot contribute more than 5% over one year to one party’s finances to prevent them from capturing these parties.
 It was also established that foreign donors cannot support Kenyan political parties financially, that they can only provide technical support, and cannot provide physical property.
 Public financing of parties is targeted for specific expenses.
 This is supposed to help level out opportunities between parties of different sizes and different amounts of funding.
 Any party receiving this money, however, must be transparent and open a separate account for this purpose to be reported through audit.
-To ensure that Parties comply from an informed place, the ORPP trains olitical arties on the best and good practices expected for compliance.
+To ensure that Parties comply from an informed place, the ORPP trains political parties on the best and good practices expected for compliance.

 Conclusions